curiousben/Room-Infrastructure/microservices/WemoConnector/base/design/core_design.md

 1. Wemo Connector will turn off lights after a set amount of time.
 2. Wemo Connector library is community made not official.
 3. "Wake up" and "sleep mode" modes override BLE activation events.
+4. When activating the Wemo Connector to turn on ALL devices are turned on

 ## Decision about design Constrains
 1. If a kill signal is requireed from external sources then we would need another statefull microservice external to this connector which would increase the complexcity beyond the Aggregator.
 While it would lead to a more decoupled process the Microservice that would be needed for this would be less generic and would be mor error prone.
 2. Lack of official support drives this decision.
 If or when an official library is created, I will use that library.
 3. BLE events are always being received and thus the connector will always turn on lights even at 2am.
-Since humans like their sleep the Wemo Conenctor needs to respect a mammal's need to get some shuteye
+Since humans like their sleep the Wemo Conenctor needs to respect a mammal's need to get some shuteye.
+4. For now this keeps the design simple and while use cases might arise in the future, for now when someone has authorized activation rights everything should turn on.

 ## Library Layout

-lib
+lib/
+├── errors
+│   ├── initializationError.js
+│   └── wemoConnectorError.js
 ├── handlers
-│   ├── lightSwtich
-│   │   ├── lightSwtich.js
-│   └── link
-│       ├── link.js
-│       └── linkHandlers
-│           └── lightBulb.js
+│   └── wemoSwitch.js
-├── errors
+├── processTimers
-│   ├── WemoConnectorError.js
+│   ├── deviceDiscovery.js
-│   └── initializationError.js
+│   └── deviceStateRefresher.js
 └── utilities
-    └── initialize.js
+    └── wemoConfig.js

+4 directories, 6 files

+# References
+## Supplemental documentation

+1. Private members of javascript "classes" and general structure of the classes
+  1. Blog that initially guided the developement of the classes in this library.
+[Link](https://medium.com/front-end-hacking/private-methods-in-es6-and-writing-your-own-db-b2e30866521f)
+  2. Offical documentation of Javascript Classes.
+[Link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
+  3. Offical documentation of Symbol primative types in Javascript.
+[Link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)